danielzurek/ItServiceManagement/README.md

-# ItServiceManagement
+# ITServiceManagement

-ItServiceManagement is a is an issue tracking system for IT Help Desks.
+ITServiceManagement is a is an issue tracking system for IT Help Desks.
 Idea based on ServiceNow application concept with ITIL practices implemented.